klaru/ESP32_PIR/README.md

 # microPython code to connect PIR sensor to
-# ESP32 micro-controller for presence detection
+# ESP8266 or ESP32 micro-controller for presence detection